ktmagno/faq-accordion-challenge/README.md

 Users should be able to:

 - Hide/Show the answer to a question when the question is clicked
-- Navigate the questions and hide/show answers using keyboard navigation alone (NOTE: use the ==TAB== key to jump into questions and ==ENTER== key to show/hide answers)
+- Navigate the questions and hide/show answers using keyboard navigation alone (NOTE: use the **TAB** key to jump into questions and **ENTER** key to show/hide answers)
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page